alien-head/kleuth/documentation/docs/path-variables.md

 slug: /framework/path-variables
 ---

-Kleuth uses Spring's `PathVariable` annotation to include path variables in the url path.
+Like `RequestBody`, Kleuth uses Spring's `PathVariable` annotation to include path variables in the url path.

 Mark function parameters as path variables the same as if creating the request mapping with the Spring `RequestMapping` annotation:
 ```kotlin title="/pizzas/GetPizzaById.kt"